Gosie Vervloessem invites Natania Meeker, Antónia Szabari, Gry Ulstein & others

 Gosie Vervloessem’s artistic research focuses on the position of the researcher in times of multiple crises.
 Her work faces the challenges that arise within this role and looks for new ways of producing knowledge.
 Her practice is an ongoing quest on finding tools to relate to a world that is messy and chaotic.
 Therefore she juggles with and re-interprets the practices of cooking, digesting, co-digesting, immersion or osmosis, as tools to literally embody that relation.
 Her work focuses mainly on the concept of nature and unravelling the ideas that underpin this concept.
 In doing that, she identifies herself as a Sick Detective, a character that involves the vegetal kingdom as a possible ally in her research.
 Her work is highly inspired by plant biology, comic books, and horror movies.
 It is mainly presented as lecture performance, in the form of workshops or publications.

-part of A Series of More-Than-Human Encounters, curated by Kaaitheater & Crosstalks in dialogue with Gosie Vervloessem, Mathieu Charles, Mihnea Tanasescu & Marialena Marouda.
+part of A Series of More-Than-Human Encounters, curated by Kaaitheater & Crosstalks in dialogue with Gosie Vervloessem, Olave Nduwanje, Mihnea Tanasescu & Marialena Marouda.